 As part of this effort, the WCIRB’s team of Field Representatives conducts on-site reviews at policyholders’ business locations to gather a detailed description of the operations and to verify the classifications that apply to their business.
-Based on this review, the Field Representative prepares a Classification Inspection Report that is sent to the both policyholder and their current insurer.
+In some cases, the inspection information may be obtained remotely through a telephone interview or virtually using an online viewing app.
+Based on this review, the Field Representative prepares a Classification Inspection Report (seen in detail below) that is sent to both the policyholder and their current insurer.
 Learn more about inspections.

 The Inspection Report in Detail

-The first page of the report provides an at-a-glance summary of the report’s key findings including: a summary of the operations conducted at the inspected location; a breakdown of employee activities by department, estimated payroll and assigned classifications; the basis of the classification assignment; an overview of any clerical office activities; and, if appropriate, an overview of the Multiple Enterprises Rule.
+An at-a-glance summary of the Report’s key findings including: a summary of the business operations conducted at the inspected location; a breakdown of employee activities, estimated employee count and total estimated payroll by department; assigned classifications; the basis for the classification assignment; an overview of any clerical office or outside sales activities; pertinent and helpful notes; any additional locations with similar operations; and, if appropriate, an analysis of the Multiple Enterprises Rule.

-Clicking on any of the blue text takes the user to reference material included at the end of the inspection report.
-These include complete classification phraseologies and footnotes.
+Clicking on any blue text takes the user to reference material included at the end of the Report.
+These include complete classification phraseologies and footnotes from the USRP.
 Click on the blue links in the sample report to see this functionality in action.

 Basis of Assignment